renemarc/countdoom/README.rst

 Credits
 -------

 * The `Bulletin of the Atomic Scientists`_ for keeping the world in check since 1947.
-* `Matt Bierner`_ for the inspiration from his MinutesToMidnight_ Node.js library.
+* `Matt Bierner`_ for the inspiration from his MinutesToMidnight_ Node.js
+  library.
-* This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.
+* Cookiecutter_ for the package creation and `audreyr/cookiecutter-pypackage`_
+  for the project template.

 .. _Bulletin of the Atomic Scientists: https://thebulletin.org/doomsday-clock/past-statements/
 .. _Matt Bierner: https://github.com/mattbierner